JohnAxel04/JohnAxel04/README.md

 🔭Currently working on ITP activity about html and css making a Resume

-⚡Fun fact about me is im a shy person when im speaking with someone older than me
+⚡Fun fact about me is i become a shy person when im speaking with someone older than me

 📫 How to reach me: